-Having trained in Switzerland and India, this Lyon-based creative, who is driven by the collective nature of design, is breathing new life into the artistic direction of publisher Hartô.
-The French brand is aiming to collaborate with new Belgian designers after the success of the lighting designed for it by Brussels-based studio PaulinePlusLuis.
+Having trained in Switzerland and India, this Lyon-based creative, who is driven by the collective nature of design, is breathing new life into the artistic direction of Hartô.
+The French design brand is aiming to collaborate with new Belgian designers after the success of the lighting designed for it by Brussels-based studio PaulinePlusLuis.

 Why did you choose to begin your creative career in that country?